wpg4665/pip-update-all/README.md

 > The path that contains a python install; usually C:\PythonXX (the X's indicate the version)
 > Never use quotes; No trailing slash; C:\Python34 (default)

-+ download_external
-> This flag indicates whether or not pip should use --allow-external; might be required for some packages
-> 0 for false (default), -1 for true

-+ download_insecure
++ try_external_and_unverified
-> This flag indicates whether or not pip should use --allow-unverified; might be required for some packages
+> This variable indicates whether or not pip should use --allow-external [package] --allow-unverified [package]
-> Typically, if --allow-external is needed, --allow unverified is also needed, thus if `download_external` is `-1` then `download_insecure` should also be `-1` for best results
+> These flags might be required for some packages; and because of how often they need to go together, they've been combined into one variable
 > 0 for false (default), -1 for true

 + use_gohlke